Focus on anticholinergic burden

 Resources to use with your patients

-- Decision aid: Exploring my option: When my medicines may be causing side effects (anticholinergic side effects)
+Exploring my options: When my medicines may be causing side effects (anticholinergic side effects)

 Resources to use with your Aboriginal and Torres Strait Islander patients